 The question was, how to select students for scholarships and mentorship, and how to link our Laureates to those students.
 As an honoree awarded the Laureate medal in 2013, Dr. Hatrick immediately brought our desire for a formal partnership to two programs within the LCPS that seemed most appropriate as places to start.
 As a result of that initiative the Loudoun Laurels Foundation established formal partnerships with two excellent programs currently active in the LCPS, the College Achievement Minority Program for Unique Students (CAMPUS) and the Advancement by Individual Determination program (AVID).

-CAMPUS seeks to provide support and encouragement to students who demonstrate the ability to achieve academic success and college admission.
-CAMPUS is designed to meet the specific needs of minority and first-generation college students.
-The program supports students through critical experiences that begin from the time students leave middle school until high school graduation.
-CAMPUS includes academic enrichment and support, development of self-advocacy skills, goal setting, mentorship opportunities and experiences, college and scholarship training, leadership development, carefully guided course selection, community service, and meaningful co-curricular and extracurricular activities.
+CAMPUS seeks to provide support and encouragement to students who demonstrate the ability to achieve academic success and college admission, and is designed to meet the specific needs of minority and first-generation college students.
+AVID is a national program targeting students in the academic middle who have the desire to go to college and the willingness to work hard in rigorous high school courses.

 Over the course of that first year our Laureates and staff worked with the CAMPUS and AVID directors to provide mentors and support for mentorship experiences.
 Thanks to our sponsors and donors, in May 2013, the Foundation awarded the first Loudoun Laurels Stewardship Trust scholarships to two students, each in the amount of $40,000 to be paid to the Virginia college or university of his or her choice in annual installments of $10,000 for the four-year terms of their respective college careers.